 Inter-Ramp Angle (IRA): this is the slope angle in degrees, either as a calculated value or an input.

-When double or triple benching, sometimes a small 1-2m berm may be left between benches due to the inability of the blasthole drill to get right against the pit wall when drllling off the next bench.
+When double or triple benching, sometimes a small 1-2m drill berm may be left between benches due to the inability of the drill to position itself against the pit wall.
 The width of the drill berm can possibly be eliminated by drilling the entire double bench or using smaller drills.

 Sometimes one may see the term “geotechnical berm”.
-In some pit designs a large bench is introduced periodically, e.g. every 120m-180m in height, which acts as another means with which to catch ravelling rock.
+In some pit designs a large bench is introduced periodically, e.g. every 120m-180m in continous wall height, which acts as another measure to catch ravelling rock.